 Business rules for handling non-compliant resources vary widely between organizations.
 Examples of how an organization wants the platform to respond to a non-compliant resource include:

-• Deny the resource change
+Deny the resource change

-• Log the change to the resource
+Log the change to the resource

-• Alter the resource before the change
+Alter the resource before the change

-• Alter the resource after the change
+Alter the resource after the change

-• Deploy related compliant resources
+Deploy related compliant resources

-• Azure Policy makes each of these business responses possible through the application of effects.
+Azure Policy makes each of these business responses possible through the application of effects.
 Effects are set in the policy rule portion of the policy definition.

 Azure Policy and Azure RBAC

 There are a few key differences between Azure Policy and Azure role-based access control (Azure RBAC).
-Azure Policy evaluates state by examining properties on resources that are represented in Resource Manager and properties of some Resource Providers.
+Azure Policy evaluates the state by examining properties on resources that are represented in Resource Manager and properties of some Resource Providers.
 Azure Policy doesn't restrict actions (also called operations).
-Azure Policy ensures that resource state is compliant to your business rules without concern for who made the change or who has permission to make a change.
+Azure Policy ensures that the resource state is compliant with your business rules without concern for who made the change or who has permission to make a change.
 Some Azure Policy resources, such as policy definitions, initiative definitions, and assignments, are visible to all users.
 This design enables transparency to all users and services for what policy rules are set in their environment.

 Azure RBAC focuses on managing user actions at different scopes.
 If control of an action is required, then Azure RBAC is the correct tool to use.
-Even if an individual has access to perform an action, if the result is a non-compliant resource, Azure Policy still blocks the create or update.
+Even if an individual has access to perform an action, if the result is a non-compliant resource, Azure Policy still blocks the creation or update.

-The combination of Azure RBAC and Azure Policy provides full scope control in Azure.
+The combination of Azure RBAC and Azure Policy provides full-scope control in Azure.

 Resources covered by Azure Policy